//

 Overall, the project progressed beyond proof-of-concept, with MMC and FGM systems achieving MRL 3–4, demonstrating CSAM as a viable route for complex, multi-material fusion shielding components.

-Figure 2.
-Representative stitched images of the cross-section of the as-deposited CSAM small-scale graded-Z shielding demonstrator, showing the layer sequence from substrate to outer surface
+Figure 1.
+A representative micrograph of the as-deposited CSAM small-scale graded-Z shielding demonstrator, illustrating the layer sequence from the substrate to the outer surface

-Figure 2.
-Representative stitched images of the cross-section of the as-deposited CSAM small-scale graded-Z shielding demonstrator, showing the layer sequence from substrate to outer surface
+Figure 1.
+A representative micrograph of the as-deposited CSAM small-scale graded-Z shielding demonstrator, illustrating the layer sequence from the substrate to the outer surface

-Figure 4.
-Example cross-sectional optical micrograph of a cold sprayed MMC with >98% W retention, deposited onto an Al substrate
+Figure 3.
+A cross-sectional micrograph of a cold sprayed MMC exhibiting >98% W retention

-Figure 4.
-Example cross-sectional optical micrograph of a cold sprayed MMC with >98% W retention, deposited onto an Al substrate
+Figure 3.
+A cross-sectional micrograph of a cold sprayed MMC exhibiting >98% W retention

 Conclusions